 Phylum: Chordata - Class: Mammalia - Order: Carnivora - Family: Mustelidae

-After some years of decline, otter numbers on many Welsh rivers have risen sharply since the mid 1980s.
-Some of this improvement must be down to the work of the Otters in Wales project, which has given added protection to otters and their habitat.
+After some years of decline, otter numbers on many British rivers have risen sharply since the mid 1980s.
+In Wales, some of this improvement must be down to the work of the Otters in Wales project, which has given added protection to otters and their habitat.
 Much also is undoubtedly due to improvements in water quality.

 As they return to river margins to spawn in spring, frogs and toads are preyed on by otters, which tend to forage along the margins where they can easily trap their prey.